A Gentle First Step Before You Give Up

 When regulation returns, function often follows – even when other approaches haven’t helped.

-For many families, that possibility alone is worth exploring.
+For many families, and for many individuals noticing their own edge slipping, that possibility alone is worth exploring.

-If you’re caring for someone with new or worsening cognitive changes and you’re wondering whether regulation-based support could help:
+If you’re caring for someone with new or worsening cognitive changes, or you’ve noticed your own brain not bouncing back the way it used to, and you’re wondering whether regulation‑based support could help:

 You’re not signing up for a promise.